GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 Our very essence, our emotions. rage and compassion, two sides of a same coin inextricably bound.
 That which inspires us to our greatest good is also the cause of our greatest evil.

+# 17-November-2024

+Sanjay in last two months he has not picked up my calls 68 times, and only time he bothers to go out with me is when I am paying for drinking or paying for smoking, I have reached to this conclusion that he is a freeloader and he is used to only stick with me because I helped him with studies and stuff and I paid for things that's it, he never bothers to call me , he didn't even bother to call me on his birthday or invite me to birthday party, on the contrary I had to call him up and even spend my money on his party.
+Shit after calculating I find out I have spent 20000 rs on him in 5 months.
+He is with me just for this and is not really a friend because if he was then I wouldn't be thinking this or wr